Start Your Career with Confidence

 4. Showcase Transferable Skills

 You might not have years of experience, but you do have valuable transferable skills from study, previous work, or life.
-Consider including skills such as:
+Consider including:

-- Communication & teamwork — collaborating with peers or trainers
+- Communication and teamwork, from collaborating with peers or trainers

-- Cultural competence — working effectively with diverse communities
+- Cultural awareness, from working effectively with diverse communities

-- Digital literacy — using online systems and reporting tools
+- Digital literacy, from using online systems and reporting tools

-- Time management — balancing study, work, and personal commitments
+- Time management, from balancing study, work, and personal commitments

-The HumanAbility Workforce Plan 2025 highlights that interpersonal and emotional-intelligence skills are just as critical as formal qualifications in this sector.
+The HumanAbility Workforce Plan 2025 highlights that interpersonal and emotional-intelligence skills are just as important as formal qualifications in this sector.

 5. Include Relevant Qualifications and Training

-List your formal qualifications clearly under a section titled Education & Training.
+List your formal qualifications clearly under a section titled Education and Training.

 - Working with Children Check (VIC / NSW)